1. SUBTITLE

 + Its implications for society

-+ The special position of Tao Te Ching: not the beginning, but the closure of an era
++ The special position of Tao Te Ching: not the beginning,

 + The continuity of folk religion from pre-patriarchial times until present days